Search across all documentation pages

 Layout shift from skeletons -- If your skeleton does not match the dimensions of the real content, the page jumps when data arrives.
 Fix: Make skeletons the same height/width as the resolved content using fixed dimensions or aspect ratios.

-loading.tsxapplies to navigations only -- On a hard refresh (full page load),loading.tsxis rendered as part of the initial HTML, but it does not create a true streaming boundary for the initial SSR in all cases.
-Fix: Use explicit<Suspense>boundaries inside your page for reliable streaming behavior. -
+loading.tsx applies to navigations only -- On a hard refresh (full page load), loading.tsx is rendered as part of the initial HTML, but it does not create a true streaming boundary for the initial SSR in all cases.
+Fix: Use explicit <Suspense> boundaries inside your page for reliable streaming behavior.

 Static routes do not stream -- If a route is fully static (no dynamic data), it is prerendered at build time and served as a complete HTML file.
 Streaming only applies to dynamic routes.
 Fix: This is expected behavior; no fix needed.

 Error boundaries and Suspense -- If a Suspense child throws, the error bubbles up.
-Without an
+Without an error.tsx or <ErrorBoundary>, the entire page fails.
+Fix: Pair Suspense boundaries with error boundaries at the same level.

 | Alternative | Use When | Don't Use When |